Richard42Graham/WLED-Lion/instructions/instructions.md

 The button is already soldered on for you on the bottom of the PCB.
-There is also some other components pre-soldered onto the PCB, you don't need to worry about them for assembly.
+There are also some other components pre-soldered onto the PCB, you don't need to worry about them for assembly.

-But if your interested in what they are, continue reading.
+But if you are interested in what they are, continue reading.
 The “Vreg” is a 3.3v regulator, it takes the 5V from the USB as power in, and converts it down to 3.3v needed to power the ESP8266, as the ESP cannot handle 5V.
 The 2 smaller components next to it, are 2 capacitors, one between 5V and GND.
 And one between 3.3V and GND.
 You can see this more clearly in the schematics.

-The capacitors act like tiny battery's, so if the Neo Pixels or the ESP8266 suddenly draws a lot of current for a short amount of time, the capacitors will supply the extra current, and recharge when they draw less current.
+The capacitors act like tiny batteries, so if the Neo Pixels or the ESP8266 suddenly draws a lot of current for a short amount of time, the capacitors will supply the extra current, and recharge when they draw less current.
 Adding the capacitors reduces glitches.

-The PCB is mainly made of fiber glass with copper layers on the top and bottom, to electrically connect the components.
+The PCB is mainly made of fiberglass with copper layers on the top and bottom, to electrically connect the components.

 ### Assembly
 #### Step 1
 Solder the pin header to the PCB.

-It should be mounted the opposite side to the button.
+It should be mounted on the opposite side of the button.
 As shown here

 ![](assets/04_pre_solder_pcb_top.jpg)

 ![](assets/05_pre_solder_pcb_bottom.jpg)

 I recommend soldering just 1 pin in the corner to start with.
-Once its soldered, check the pin header is in flat and straight.
-If its not you can just heat up that one solder with the iron and carefully push the pin header flat agents the board.
+Once it's soldered, check the pin header is flat and straight.
+If it's not you can just heat up that one solder with the iron and carefully push the pin header flat agents the board.

-Once your happy with the position you can solder the rest of the pins.
+Once you are happy with the position you can solder the rest of the pins.

 when completed it should look something like this